manishathakurrana/chef/README.md

 # chef
-This is a website for small buisness of a chef.
+This is a website for small buisness of a chef.<br>
 Auhtor: Manisha Thakur.